irisnet/irishub/docs/concepts/coin-type.md

 ```

 * Name : The name of a token, which is also its default unit；for instance,the default unit of IRISnet is `iris`.
-* MinUnit：The minimum unit of coin_type.
+* MinUnit：The minimum unit of coin-type.

 The tokens in the system are all stored in the form of minimum unit, such as `iris-atto`.
 You could choose to use the minimum unit of the tokens when sending a transaction to the IRIShub.
 If you use the command line client, aka `iriscli`, you can use any system-recognized unit and the system will automatically convert to the minimum unit of this corresponding token.
 For example, if you execute `send`command to transfer 1iris, the command line will be processed as 10^18 iris-atto in the backend, and you will only see 10^18 `iris-atto` when searching the transaction details by transaction hash.